Liljestrand House: Liljestrand Foundation

 The mission of the Liljestrand Foundation is to preserve and share Liljestrand House - a defining work of Hawaii architect Vladimir Ossipoff - and foster dialogue on imaginative design.

-Upon Howard Liljestrand’s passing in 2004, his four children inherited Liljestrand House.
+Upon Howard Liljestrand’s death in 2004, his four children inherited Liljestrand House.
 Recognizing the architectural and historic importance of the property, the family embarked on an 11-year quest to not only save the house but to make it available to the public.

 Liljestrand Foundation was created by the Liljestrand family in 2007 with the vision of preserving Liljestrand House, its site and archives, and making that preservation beneficial to the global community.
-After nearly 8 years of estate settlement challenges, ownership of Liljestrand House was transferred to the Foundation in December 2015.
+After nearly 8 years of estate settlement challenges, ownership of Liljestrand House was transferred to the foundation in December 2015.
 The family retains no ownership of the property, the house or the contents.

-Bob Liljestrand was the eldest son of Howard and Betty Liljestrand and served as President and Founding Director of the Foundation until his passing in 2021.
-Bob’s son Shan Liljestrand currently serves as President of the Foundation.
-Members of the volunteer Board of Directors provide strategic guidance and support.
+Bob Liljestrand was the eldest son of Howard and Betty Liljestrand and served as president and founding director of the foundation until his death in 2021.
+Bob's son Shan Liljestrand currently serves as president of the foundation.
+Members of the volunteer board of directors provide strategic guidance and support.

 Preservation of the house is made possible through donations and public tour and program revenues.